Nico is a close childhood friend of Cadence Morello. He is currently at the Capricornian-Aquarian border doing Romano business.

 “I’m going to transmute some more of your skin.”
 Nico raised his gloved hands and placed them on the man’s shoulder.
 The gloves buzzed with warmth and a section of the man’s skin glowed.
 Carefully, Nico moved his gloves along the man’s body from his shoulder to the wound on his chest.
 The glowing patch of skin moved along with his hands and filled in the scar.

 Letting out a sigh, Nico removed his hands.
 The glow faded and when it extinguished, the wound was sealed with another stretch of thin, pale skin.

 Nico recalled the first time he’d seen a body like this.

 He was ten then, clinging to his father’s lab coat as he was dragged into that cold, metal room.
-He had hated the room.
+He had hated the room then.
 He still did.
-The white walls that were meticulously scrubbed clean, the metal tool table that squeaked along the tiled floors—he hated it all.
+The white walls that were meticulously scrubbed clean and the metal tool table that squeaked along the tiled floors—he hated it all.
 But what he hated most was the table that sat square and center.
-There was always a body on that table.
+There was always a body there.
 Sometimes a man.
 Sometimes a woman.
 Sometimes neither.

-On that day, his father had pulled him to that table and showed him a man lying there.
-The man was pallid and breathing shallowly.
-The paleness of his skin just brought out the deep red that painted his chest.
+On that day, his father had pulled him to that table to show him a man lying there.
+The man was pallid and breathing shallowly, the paleness of his skin bringing out the deep red that was painted across his chest.
 It looked like it’d been carved out with a knife.

 “This is Lucille Bracci.
 He works for the Campana Family from the right side of the city.
 On the surface, at least.
 He’s been acting as our Romano Family’s mole, but he was discovered last night.”
 His father pointed to the ugly wound.
 “He was caught up in a shootout.
 The Campanas had a remarkable Projector Conductor on their side.”